KrishArul26/Motorbike-Helmet_detection-using-YOLOV3/README.md

 <h2 align="center"> Motorbike-Helmet_detection-using-ssd_mobilenet_v1</h2>

-<h3 align="left"> In this project, whether a person is wearing a helmet or not while travelling the bike. as well as it will show the confidence value of the prediction.</h3>
+<h3 align="left"> I built the system in such a way Firstly, It will be able to detect the motorbike after that It will detect who driving the bike finally, It will detect wheater that person is wearing a helmet or not.
+For that, I have trained  SSD-Mobilenet-V1 and SSD-Mobilenet-V1 pre-trained model for detect Motorbike as well as human.</h3>

 <p align="center">